TNorsang/TNorsang/README.md

 🌱 **Currently Learning**

-- **React** — Advancing my skills in front-end development
+- **Next.js** — Advancing my skills in front-end development
-- **Flutter** — Diving into cross-platform mobile app development
-- **Cloud Technologies** — Exploring AWS and Azure to enhance my deployment skills
+- **RAG (Retrieval Augmented Generation)** — Exploring advanced techniques to integrate AI and machine learning into applications for more dynamic and intelligent user experiences.

 🎯 **My Goals**